12 Best Things to Do in Zagreb, Croatia

 Stroll Around the Lenuci Horseshoe

-🏨 Accommodations close to Lenucis Horseshoe
+🏨 Nearest accommodations to Lenucis Horseshoe

 Browse the Local Farmer's Market

-🏨 Accommodations close to Market Dolac
+🏨 Accommodations near Market Dolac

-☂️ Visit Market Dolac with an experience
+☂️ Visit Market Dolac with an excursion

-A cathedral with two spires next to buildings and a column in a square
+A cathedral with two spires, next to buildings and a column in a square

 The Cathedral of Zagreb is one of the city's most famous landmarks